Assistance for Small Business

 Technical Assistance for Business Owners

-America’s Small Business Development Center Louisiana (LSBDC) provides no cost business consulting and technical assistance such as one-on-one consulting, training, and information to help business owners.
+Louisiana’s Small Business Development Center Louisiana (LSBDC) provides no cost business consulting and technical assistance such as one-on-one consulting, training, and information to help business owners.

 Dillard University Economic Development Corporation (CDC) provides business services, including an information resource center, computer literacy training, grant writing workshops, and tax services.